Cold weather always makes me think about joint health since flare-ups are especially common during cold, damp days.

 Glucosamine Combats Age-Related Joint Issues*

 Glucosamine is an amino sugar that’s naturally found in cartilage, particularly within the fluid surrounding joints.
-It plays a vital role in building, maintaining and repairing cartilage.
-Glucosamine can also be produced in a laboratory or harvested from the hard-outer shells of crustaceous animals.
+It plays a vital role in building and maintaining cartilage.* Glucosamine can also be produced in a laboratory or harvested from the hard-outer shells of crustaceous animals.

 Glucosamine is the starting point for synthesis of glycosaminoglycans – or GAGs, which are the core of tissues like collagen and the bone matrix.
 Glucosamine supports joint health by acting as a building block for connective tissue, cushioning joints and maintaining normal thickness of the fluids that sit between and cushion the joints.*

-While inconclusive, evidence suggests that Glucosamine may provide modest pain relief, improve joint function and reduce soreness in aging muscles and joints.
-The Mayo Clinic reports that Glucosamine might provide pain relief for individuals with osteoarthritis or rheumatoid arthritis.
-According to the Arthritis Foundation, Glucosamine has been classified as “likely effective” by the Natural Medicines Comprehensive Database.
-In many formulas, you’ll find that Glucosamine is paired with chondroitin sulfate, as both are structural components of cartilage.
+While inconclusive, evidence suggests that Glucosamine may improve joint function and limit soreness from aging muscles and joints.* In many formulas, you’ll find that Glucosamine is paired with chondroitin sulfate, as both are structural components of cartilage.

-Whether it’s to reduce joint discomfort or muscle soreness, MSM and Glucosamine are both excellent choices for those seeking a natural way to support joint health.
+Whether it’s to reduce joint discomfort or muscle soreness, MSM and Glucosamine are both excellent choices for those seeking joint health support.*